jtbataille/Team-Website-Generator/README.md

 This information will then be used to create cards and render an HTML page which can be used to centralize this information for the team and/or for any other interested party.

 ## Installation
-As a user, after clone this GitHub repository, you will need to run the following command on an inegrated terminal:
+As a user, after cloning this GitHub repository, the user will need to run the following command on an inegrated terminal:

 <code>npm install inquirer</code>

-This will install the package "inquirer," which is used to run the Node CLI.
+This will install the package "inquirer," which is used to run this CLI.

 ## Technologies Used
-Node JS, JavaScript
+Node JS, JavaScript, Inquirer, Jest

 ## Tests
 In order to test this program, use the following commands: